 There are a few standard things you can expect at a sales kickoff, including speeches from company executives or other industry professionals, networking and team-building activities, and presentations on sales strategies.
 A sales kickoff could also include an awards ceremony, product training, a happy hour, and a closing sendoff.

 A good sales kickoff is one that invigorates and empowers your sales team to tackle the year ahead with tenacity.
-Your sales team needs teamwork, focus, and drive to succeed, and a good sales kickoff can set the right tone for the year ahead.
+Your sales team needs teamwork, focus, and drive to succeed, and a good sales kickoff sets the right tone for the year ahead.

 Join 30,000+ other sales and marketing professionals.
 Subscribe to our Sell to Win newsletter!